sr165208-hue/customer-churn-dashboard-power_bi/README.md

 Telecom companies lose significant revenue to customer churn.
 This project analyzes customer behavior, contract types, and service usage patterns to identify which customer segments are at the highest risk of churning, enabling the business to prioritize retention efforts where they will have the most impact.

 ## Dataset
-Source: Telco Customer Churn Dataset (Kaggle) - https://www.kaggle.com/datasets/blastchar/telco-customer-churn Contains 7,000+ customer records including demographics, account information, services subscribed, and churn status.
+Telco Customer Churn Raw Dataset : (./Raw_Data.csv) Contains 7,000+ customer records including demographics, account information, services subscribed, and churn status.

 ## Tools and Techniques